|Plants Inside Program Cap||Quantity||Capacity (MW)|

 Eligible plants can be no larger than 2.2 MW in size and include the following technologies: solar; wind with a capacity of 100 kW or smaller (“small wind”); wind with a capacity greater than 100 kW up to 2.2 MW (“large wind”); farm methane; landfill methane; food waste anaerobic digestion; biomass; and hydroelectric.

 The standard-offer program was created with a 50 MW initial program capacity that was expanded to 127.5 MW in 2012.
 The available program capacity is incrementally awarded to new plants until the 127.5 MW program capacity is reached.
 The 2022 RFP is the last annual increase contemplated in the statute.
 Thus, the 2022 RFP will include all the unused 127.5 MW cumulative plant capacity identified at the issuance of the RFP.
 A specific portion of each year’s capacity is reserved for plants proposed by Vermont utilities and is referred to as the Provider Block, with the remainder referred to as the Developer Block.
 Farm methane plants remain outside the program capacity cap (i.e., no restrictions on the number of plants that can participate in the program).
+2022 was the final RFP solicitation year contemplated in the statute.

 Contact us at email@example.com for further information.